labXD/gustXD/README.md

 React.
 It is meant extend your Tailwind setup.
 Install, point, and start using the components.

+## What you get

+- Button, card classes
+- Form input stylings
+- React components based on Tailwind UI

 ## Prereq

 > You will need [Tailwind CSS](https://tailwindcss.com/docs/installation) setup.